JoakimOL/Ttm4135-compendium/src/10-digital-sig.md

 Signature verification takes the signature and the public key _e_ as input.
 If $s^e \mod n = h\prime$ the signature is legit.

-RSA signature generation is fast, which is why it sees much use.
+RSA signature verification is fast, which is why it sees much use.

 ## Elgamal signature scheme in $\mathbb{Z}_p^*$ {#sec:digsig:elgamal}
 Signature scheme based on the discrete logarithm problem.
 It consists of the following keys, given